JanHeymann/Algorithmic-Prices-Bertrand/README.md

     git clone https://github.com/JanHeymann/Algorithmic-Prices-Bertrand.git
     cd Algorithmic-Prices-Bertrand

-    Explore the provided Jupyter notebooks in the notebooks/ folder to run simulations interactively.
+    Explore the provided Jupyter notebooks to run simulations interactively.

+    The algorithms are labeled "Algorithm, ...".

+    Data and statistical analysis is lableed "Data, ..."

+    Visualisations are labled "Visual, ..."

     Alternatively, use the scripts in the src/ directory for batch simulations.